007 MAGAZINE - The World's Foremost James Bond Resource!

 Thunderball premieres - London Pavilion/Rialto Coventry Street

-During the 1960s and 1970s the only way to see the James Bond films was in a cinema, so it’s hardly surprising that myths were made and memories have become hazy and confused over the last five decades.
+During the 1960s and 1970s the only way to see the James Bond films was in a cinema, so it’s hardly surprising that myths were made and memories have become hazy and confused over the last six decades.
 Was On Her Majesty’s Secret Service really such a failure?
 Did I really see From Russia With Love with Thunderball in 1968?
-Holidaying with grandparents in Bournemouth sometimes gave the opportunity to stumble upon a double-bill and a chance to catch up with old favourites, or to perhaps see the film missed the first time around.
+Holidaying with grandparents in the summer sometimes gave the opportunity to stumble upon a double-bill and a chance to catch up with old favourites, or to perhaps see the film missed the first time around.

 With no point of reference, private sellers and auction houses to this day often guess at the date of a double-bill poster on offer; generally assuming that the pairing would be seen the year after the release of the most recent of the two films, but this was rarely the case.
 The initial release dates of each new Bond film are widely known but what happened in between has rarely, if ever, been documented – until now!
 Different cities played different films at different times, and cinema managers were then able to book pretty much what they wanted to in order to create their own double-bills.
 This makes a definitive list of what played where and when almost impossible to compile; however, as the James Bond films all opened first in London's West End (with very few exceptions) it is possible to chart their history in the capital from 1962 through to 1984, when the last double-bill was released.
 As the West End is a term used colloquially by Londoner's, and not an official geographical or municipal definition, its exact constituent parts are up for debate.
 However, it is traditionally defined as the two square-miles of streets north of the River Thames where the Capital's main shopping and entertainment venues are located, and the home of London's ‘Theatreland’.